BMW’S R1200RT tourer has become one of the most technologically sophisticated motorcycles in production for 2014.

-There’s an additional optional ‘Dynamic’ mode for sportier riding, and a ‘Hill Start Control’ function to counter the unwanted effects of gravity.
-Upshifts and downshifts can be made without shutting off the throttle or engaging the clutch, with the optional ‘Gear Shift Assistant’ system.
+There’s an additional optional ‘Dynamic’ mode for sportier riding, and a ‘Hill Start Control’ function to counter the unwanted influence of gravity.
+Upshifts and downshifts can be made without shutting off the throttle or engaging the clutch, with the optional ‘Gear Shift Assistant Pro’ system.

 And of course, it’s got ABS as standard.
 No doubt about it, the new RT is pretty advanced stuff.
 So does it work?

 At the launch in Spain, BMW provided journalists with the ‘LE’ edition.
-It comes with a long list of extras over the base model, including electronic suspension adjustment, assisted gear shift, heated grips and seat, an alarm, pannier central locking, cruise control, a chrome exhaust and high-resolution colour display.
+It comes with a long list of extras including electronic suspension adjustment, assisted gear shift, heated grips and seat, an alarm, pannier central locking, cruise control, a chrome exhaust, and a high-resolution colour display.
 And breathe.
 The LE edition costs £15,390 on the road, £2,190 more than the base model.

 I reached one conclusion before even getting on one: BMW needs to simplify its range of editions, options and ‘packages’ to something within the horizons of the human attention span.
 But that’s no grounds to judge the bike.

 Then it gets going as the revs climb.
-With acres of screen and fairing shielding you from the wind, and a seat so plush you can feel it yielding over imperfections in the road, it feels like piloting a fusion-powered spaceship.
-As the needle rises toward the red line, I’m reminded of stars turning to streaks of light as the Millennium Falcon goes into hyperspace.
-Or is that in Star Trek?
+With acres of screen and fairing shielding you from the wind, as you sit on a seat so plush you can feel it yielding over imperfections in the road, it feels like piloting a fusion-powered spaceship.
+As the needle rises toward the red line, I’m reminded of stars turning into streaks of light as the Millennium Falcon goes into hyperspace.

 The RT isn’t all about bulk though.
 Once you get going, it hides its mass well and becomes something you can point in and out of corners with surprising ease.
-With the ‘Hard’ electronic suspension setting selected, it’s composure under acceleration and braking is excellent, with minimal pitch.
+With the suspension set to ‘Hard’, it’s composure under acceleration and braking is excellent, with minimal pitch.
 The brakes are more than capable.
 The Brembo monobloc calipers, which it shares with the GS, allow hard braking with one finger.
 I was grateful of the ABS.

-You could almost forget you’re riding something big enough to ram-raid the European Central Bank.
+You could almost forget you’re riding something big enough to ram-raid the Bank of England.
 It’s only as the corners tighten up and get closer together that you’re reminded this is no sports bike.
 You can’t blame it for that.
 Just look at the mass of gubbins-filled fairing over the front end.
 It’s a wonder it turns at all.

 No, the RT is best enjoyed on sweeping bends, with enough space between them to nail it and use the assisted upshifts.
 The changes are remarkably seamless.
 Accelerating through the gears, you knock the selector up without shutting off, and it shifts up as smoothly as if you’d used the clutch, but probably more quickly.

 It works best when you change gear in a predictable fashion.
 Or, in BMW speak, ‘in the load and rev speed ranges that are of relevance for riding’.
-In other words, shift up at high revs while accelerating, or down at low revs while decelerating, and you’re in for a smooth change.
+In other words, change up at high revs while accelerating, or down at low revs while decelerating, and you’re in for an incredibly smooth change.
 Anything else, like a sudden decision to change down in the mid-range, and you’re in for a jolt, and better off using the clutch.
-And contrary to BMW's press material, you can’t really change down without closing the throttle, at least not without another jolt.
+And despite BMW claims, you can’t really change down without closing the throttle, at least not without another jolt.
 The system works well, within the parameters of common sense.

 On longer straights, you can press a button and watch the screen glide and tilt upwards to well above eye level.
-The wind quietens and you can better hear the rumble of that engine.
-I’m 5’9” but another tester who’s well over six foot also found the screen tall enough.
+Suddenly the wind quietens and you can better hear the rumble of engine.
+I’m 5’9” but another tester who’s well over six foot said the screen was tall enough for him.

 But you can’t get too annoyed while cruising along a Spanish coast road on an RT.
 Switch the suspension to ‘Normal’ for an even smoother ride.
 Go for ‘Soft’ if you really want the five-star experience.
 Snatch an occasional glance at the sea.
 As Jeremy Clarkson might say about some car or other, it’s just a nice place to be.

 I’m not sure about the hill start system either.
-Pull the lever hard at a standstill and it will not release the brake again until you pull away, to prevent you rolling controllably downhill.
-But rolling uncontrollably downhill is probably the result of getting flustered and forgetting what to do.
-In which case, you’ll probably also forget to pull the lever hard enough to engage the system.
+Pull the lever hard at a standstill and the system will not release the brake again until you pull away, to prevent you rolling controllably downhill.
+But rolling uncontrollably downhill would probably the result of getting in a fluster and forgetting what to do.
+If that happens, you’ll probably also forget to pull the lever hard enough to engage the system.